truelin/Anagrams-Challenge/README.md

 Hello,
 This is my first attempt at using GitHub, I was given a challenge to write an anagram finder and post the codes online.

+There are two files you will need them both, form.html and sostuff.sh.

-The form.html calls the CGI-Bash file dostuff.sh
+Form.html calls dostuff.sh